Spectral Condition for $\mu$P under Width-Depth Scaling: Implementing Condition for Optimizers with Weight Decay

-We also present a useful preliminary for the gradient norm here.
-It has been widely observed in practice that gradients arising during neural network training exhibit a \emph{low-rank} structure~\citep{mup-spectral,DBLP:journals/corr/low-rank,DBLP:conf/icml/Zhao0CWAT24-galore}, that is, only a small number of dominant singular directions carry most of the gradient.
-As a consequence, the spectral norm and the Frobenius norm of the gradient matrix are of the same order, i.e.,
+\paragraph{Low-rank structure of updates.} Following the common practice used in the $\mu$P spectral analysis~\citep{mup-spectral,extending-mup}, we also introduce a useful preliminary result for controlling the norm of the update term $\mA_l$.
+The key idea is to exploit the effective \emph{low-rank structure} of neural-network updates, which has been widely observed in neural network training~\citep{mup-spectral,DBLP:journals/corr/low-rank,DBLP:conf/icml/Zhao0CWAT24-galore}: only a small number of dominant singular directions carry most of the update.

+\begin{assumption}[Low-rank update structure] For vector-based optimizers such as SGD and AdamW, we assume that the effective update term $\mA_l$ has constant rank with respect to width and depth, i.e., $r(\mA_l)=\Theta(1)$. \end{assumption}

+Under this assumption, the spectral norm and Frobenius norm of the update term are of the same order:

-up to constants independent of width and depth.
-This property will be used to estimate the scale of $\Vert\mA_l\Vert_\normrms$.
+where the hidden constants are independent of width and depth.
+Indeed, this is because

+We will use this low-rank update property to estimate the scale of $\Vert\mA_l\Vert_\normrms$ for vector-based optimizers.